 Click in the toolbar, then choose Show Presenter Notes.

 Type notes in the white area below the slide.

 To change the font size or apply text formatting to the presenter notes, use the controls in the sidebar on the right.
-(If you can’t see a sidebar, or the sidebar isn’t labelled Presenter Notes at the top, click in the toolbar.)
+(If you don’t see a sidebar or the sidebar isn’t labelled Presenter Notes at the top, click in the toolbar).